wam27/SDM/README.md

 ## Basic variables

-#### spp_list -----   csv with all species with occurrences if GBIF is set as FALSE.
+#### spp_list -----   csv with occurrences for species.
+Here GBIF is set as FALSE.
 The file can be downloaded directly from https://www.gbif.org/occurrence/download/0243969-200613084148143 or accessed from the GBIF API
 #### nmin   -----     min number of occurrences to compute
 #### nmax   -----     max number of occurrences to compute.
-Set ad Inf by default
+Set as Inf by default
-#### hull   -----     Uses a polygon to get the extent
+#### hull   -----     uses a polygon to get the extent.
+This is the default.
+Otherwise, get the extent of the occurrences.
-#### convex_hull ----- Uses convex.hull function instead of alpha hull
+#### convex_hull ----- uses convex.hull function instead of alpha hull.
+This is the default.
-#### GBIF   -----     Get occurrences from GBIF
+#### GBIF   -----     get occurrences from GBIF
-#### ENM   -----      Uses ENMval to estimate the model
+#### ENM   -----      uses ENMval to estimate a model
 #### res   -----      resolution of the environmental variables 0.5, 2.5, 5, 10 minutes of a decimal degree
 #### spp.limit -----  limit the analysis to a species threshold.
 #### output -----    the path to store raster and report table outputs